manishym/steelfusion-handoff/README.md

    Note that STORAGE_ARRAY and PROXY_HOST are IP addresses/DNS names for storage array and proxy ESX server.
    They must match (6) so that the script will pick up the information for these from the credentials database.
    Ex.
-   '--work-dir c:\rvbd_handoff_scripts --storage-array my-eva-manager --system EVA-PROD --proxy-host gen-at34 --access-group proxy_esxi --protect-category daily'
+   '--work-dir c:\rvbd_handoff_scripts --storage-array 192.168.1.216 --system EVA-PROD --proxy-host gen-at34 --access-group proxy_esxi --protect-category daily'

    Note: access-group is the permission on the lun, just make sure the wwn has permission to access the newly created volume Press 'Add Handoff Host'.